-CSDS affiliated researchers work across many disciplines on topics connected to Sustainable Development with projects in many fields across the university.
+CSDS affiliated researchers work across many disciplines on topics connected to Sustainable Development.
 Core projects based at the Centre include:

 EPA Project Funding

 Awarded to: Patrick Paul Walsh and Enda Murphy

 Title: Framework for Achieving Environmental Sustainable Development Goals